Morning, Wednesday, 20th November 2019

 THIS EVENT IS CPD CERTIFIED

-With increasing focus from consumers and policymakers on sustainability in fashion, this conference will examine industry responsibilities and practices - and options for policy and regulatory reform.
+This conference examines the way forward for sustainability in fashion, focusing on industry responsibilities, and practices - and options for policy and regulatory reform.

-- Professor Dilys Williams, Director, Centre for Sustainable Fashion and Professor, Fashion Design for Sustainability, London College of Fashion who will give her views on embedding sustainability into fashion education, business and research.
+- Professor Dilys Williams, Director, Centre for Sustainable Fashion - on embedding sustainability into fashion education, business and research.

 - Embedding sustainability into fashion education, business and research;